ErrorTP/ErrorTP/README.md

 ## Hi there 👋
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=errortp&label=Profile%20views&color=0e75b6&style=flat" alt="errortp" /> </p>

 Welcome to my GitHub profile!
-I'm ErrorTP, a hobbist programmer based in the US.
+I'm ErrorTP, a hobbyist programmer based in the US.
 Here you'll find some of my projects and contributions.<br>
 I am not very active on Github however I plan to start contributing and making some actively developed open source projects somewhere in the future.<br>
 ## 🔭 Current projects
 [Lunaris](https://github.com/ErrorTP/Lunaris16) - A 16 bit assembler for Horizon16(unreleased as of now)<br>